nwilson14/Reduced-Row-Echelon-Form-Calculator/README.md

 Furthermore, the algorithm cannot handle rows of 0's yet.
 This still needs to be implemented in the program.

 To make the program nicer to look at and use, a UI will be created using pygame.
 For now, the program outputs each step and how the matrix changes.
 It is outputted onto the terminal.

+I am aware that in Python the library "sympy" has a built-in function that can find the reduced row echelon form of a Matrix, Matrix.rref().
+I did this project as a fun way to test myself and my understanding of the process to reduce a Matrix to reduced row echelon form and to get some practice coding :D.